-13. Fair Value Measurement
+12. Fair Value Measurement

-We measure certain financial assets at fair value on a recurring basis, such as derivatives.
-The fair value of these financial assets was determined based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value which are the following:
+We measure certain financial assets at fair value on a recurring basis, such as derivatives and cash equivalents.
+The fair value of these financial assets and liabilities were determined based on three levels of inputs, of which the first two are considered observable and the last unobservable, that may be used to measure fair value.
+These levels of input are as follows: